leandrodam/transactions/README.md

    nano .env
    ```

-The `example.env` file contains all necessary variables with example values.
+The `example.env` file contains all necessary variables.
 Make sure to adjust the values according to your environment:

 - Application name, environment and port
 - MySQL database configurations